 “Now it is the turn for the government to beat the profession and induce it to prescribe less of the addictive drugs, especially the barbiturates.
 Doctors must learn that an anaesthetic is not a hypnotic.
 Dulling the cerebrum is not the same as producing sleep.
 Sleep is an activity of the hypothalamus and even when we are soundly asleep we are still acutely aware of our surroundings and remain responsive to the slightest stimuli.
 The word “hypnotic” has become nothing more than a euphemism for a “deadener”; “lethic” would be a better term.”

 This plea would fall on deaf ears.
 Barbiturates and amphetamines were already in widespread use and Big Pharma was about to release the Benzodiazapines that include Colnazepam, Diazepam or valium, Lorazepam, Chlordiazepoxide or librium, Alprazolam, Temazepam, and so on.
-These were less toxic than the Barbiturates they would supersede but are still “lethics” and invariably lead to dependency with severe side-effects from withdrawal.
-For the pharmaceutical corporations, with increasing influence over which drugs were available for prescription, this was win/win, an undoubted triumph for the “free” market economy, but of dubious benefit to the patient who may have preferred any route that offered an abstinence based model.
+These were less toxic than the Barbiturates they would supersede but are still “lethics” and invariably lead to dependency with severe side-effects including the pain of withdrawal.
+For the pharmaceutical corporations, with increasing influence over which drugs were available for prescription, this was win/win, an undoubted triumph for the “free” market economy, but of dubious benefit to the anxious, depressed or addicted patient who may have preferred any route that offered an abstinence based model.
 Predictably on 16/5/70 twenty British doctors reflected on the inevitable when, having noticed a further deterioration in the drug problem, they corresponded in the BMJ;

 “The increasing number of methadone (physeptone) addicts a proportion of whom are receiving their supplies from G.P’s. and in addition the ease with which young persons are still obtaining from doctors preparations containing such drugs as amphetamines, barbiturates, opiates, and other stimulants of the Central Nervous System.”